awguzman/Sleeper-Dynasty-Assistant/README.md

 ### Core Functionality
 - **League-Aware Analysis**: Enter your Sleeper League ID to unlock features like player ownership tracking and filtering for free agents.
 - **Default Mode**: The app is fully functional even without a League ID, providing general rankings and visualizations.
-- **High-Performance Backend**: Utilizes Polars for fast data processing and `dcc.Store for efficient data caching within user sessions.
+- **High-Performance Backend**: Utilizes `Polars` for fast data processing and `Dash` for efficient data caching.
 - **Live Data**: Player rankings and projections are fetched from `nflreadpy`, ensuring the data is up-to-date.

 ### Draft Tools
 - **Dynasty Draft Board**: A sortable and filterable table showing dynasty rankings (ECR), player age, and ownership status.
-- **Draft Tiers Visualization**: An interactive chart that groups players into statistically distinct tiers based on their ECR, Best, and Worst ranks.
+- **Draft Tiers**: An interactive visualization that groups players into statistically distinct tiers based on their ECR ranks.
 This helps identify value drop-offs at each position.
 - **Dynasty Trade Values**: Side-by-side, scrollable tables displaying player trade values for each position.
+- **Season Efficiency**: A scatter plot showing actual vs. expected fantasy points for a player over the previous season.
+Used to spot scoring regression candidates for the next season.

 ### In-Season Tools
 - **Weekly Projections**: A table displaying weekly positional rankings, ECR, and start/sit grades to help with lineup decisions.
-- **Weekly Tiers Visualization**: A similar tier chart tailored for weekly rankings to identify the best available players for a given week.
+- **Weekly Tiers**: A similar tier chart to above tailored for weekly rankings.
+- **Last Season Efficiency**: An interactive scatter plot showing actual vs. expected fantasy points for the previous season, helping identify over/under-performers.
+- **Weekly Efficiency**: A scatter plot showing actual vs. expected fantasy points for the most recent week.
+Used to spot efficiency trends throughout the season.

 ## Packages/Frameworks

 - **Dashboard & Visualizations**: Dash, Plotly
-- **Data Manipulation**: Polars
+- **Data Pipeline**: Polars
 - **Data Source**: nflreadpy, Sleeper API
 - **Machine Learning**: scikit-learn